 Palazzo Vecchio and Piazza della Signoria

-The basis for the sculpture is the biblical hero David, which happens to be the same inspiration for my first name.
+The basis for the sculpture is the biblical hero David, which is the same inspiration for my first name.

 Santa Maria Novella

-Far smaller in size and scale than the Duomo, 15th century Santa Maria Novella always stuck with me as another gorgeous church facade in Italy.
+Far more diminutive in size and scale than the Duomo, 15th-century Santa Maria Novella always stuck with me as another gorgeous church facade in Italy.

 I clearly remember walking through the church's plaza 20 years earlier with my friends when we first arrived in the city.

-If you went to see the Duomo first, then the simple interior of Santa Maria Novella will seem plain by comparison.
+If you go to see the Duomo first, then the simple interior of Santa Maria Novella will seem plain by comparison.

-However, there are some incredible works of art that make the $6 (€5) price of admission worthwhile.
+However, some incredible works of art make the $6 (€5) price of admission worthwhile.

-The inscription above the skeleton, a representation of Adam, at the bottom states “I was once what you are, and what I am you will become.”
+At the bottom, the inscription above the skeleton, a representation of Adam, states, “I was once what you are, and what I am you will become.”

 An ancient reminder for us to live every day to the fullest as we all share a common fate in death.

-And then there's the incredible pulpit, designed by Filippo Brunelleschi (the same guy who designed the Florence Cathedral's expansive dome).
+And then there's the beautiful pulpit, designed by Filippo Brunelleschi (the same guy who designed the Florence Cathedral's expansive dome).

-Travel Tip: Go beyond the church's interior and take a stroll through the outdoor crypt and covered arcades of the adjacent cloister.
+Travel Tip: Go beyond the church's interior and stroll through the outdoor crypt and covered arcades of the adjacent cloister.

 A bridge has been here in one form or another for over 1,000 years, though floods and wars have caused damage to various versions through the centuries.

-What makes the bridge so interesting is that it's lined with shops, something that was more common in the past.
+The bridge is so interesting because it's lined with shops, something more common in the past.

 Travel Tip: The bridge is narrow, so it can be hard to enjoy walking across it during the day.
 Go at night to avoid the crowds.
 Musicians often perform on the bridge.
-When I walked across it one night, tourists were dancing in the street.
+When I walked across it one night, tourists danced in the street.

-A stone's throw east of the Ponte Vecchio is the Uffizi Gallery, one of the largest and most important museums in the world.
-The Uffizi is to Italy as the Louvre is to France.
+A stone's throw east of the Ponte Vecchio is the Uffizi Gallery, one of the world's largest and most important museums.
+The Uffizi Gallery is to Italy as the Louvre Museum is to France.

 In 2016, two million people visited to see priceless works of art from the Italian Renaissance, including Botticelli's famous Birth of Venus.

-The museum was initially created when the Medici family, who long ruled over Florence, began dying out.
+The museum was initially created when the Medici family, who long ruled over Florence, began to die out.
 Initial art was donated to the city from their private collections.